Skip to content

 Mexico City

 Aside from being the home to the offices of the Mexican president and the Federal branch of the Mexican government, the Palacio Nacional (National Palace) is also the home to the country’s most significant libraries: Biblioteca Miguel Lerdo de Tejada, as well as exceptional murals covering its walls.
-However, the Palacio Nacional is probably most famous for containing a collection of stunning artworks by Diego Rivera, one of the world’s most famous Mexican artists.
+However, the Palacio Nacional is probably most famous for containing a collection of stunning artworks by Diego Rivera, one of the world’s most renowned Mexican artists.

 Museo Frida Kahlo